GeoWorld: Providing Full-frame Geometry Features to Facilitate 3D Scene Generation: Methodology

 \subsection{Geometry Adaptation Module}

 The goal of this subsection is to enable the model to effectively utilize the geometry features.
 In the latent space, since the output $g$ of the geometry model differs from the input $\mathbf{x}$ of the video model along the frame, height, and width dimensions, we first perform pooling along the frame dimension and interpolation along the height and width dimensions to obtain $g_{resize}$, aligning its size with $\mathbf{x}$.
 We then train an MLP-based adapter to process the resized features and align them with the latent space of the video model, resulting in $g_{ada}$.
 Since the generation of condition views lacks geometric guidance, some regions inevitably exhibit ambiguous geometric structures.
 To prevent these ambiguous structures from misleading the model, we perform a global weighting on $g_{ada}$ after processing it with the MLP adapter.
 We use an MLP-based predictor to integrate global information, similar to the Squeeze-and-Excitation block proposed in~\cite{SENet}, and output a global weight for each token.
 By visualizing the global weights, we observe that low-weight tokens contain limited useful geometric information (Sec.~\ref{sec:ab}).
 As a result, we multiply the global weights with $g_{ada}$ and empirically discard the bottom 50\% of tokens with lower weights to achieve a better performance, resulting in the final geometry tokens $c_{geo}$.
 Finally, we fuse the obtained $c_{geo}$ with $\mathbf{x}$ using a single-frame cross-attention in each layer.
 Given the query $Q$ from $\mathbf{x}$, key $K$ from $c_{geo}$, and value $V$ from $c_{geo}$, the formulation can be written as follows:

-where $B$ is an aligned relative position embedding and $\sqrt{d_{k}}$ is a scaling factor as defined in~\cite{dosovitskiy2020image}.
+where $B$ is an aligned relative position embedding and $\sqrt{d_{k}}$ is a scaling factor~\cite{dosovitskiy2020image}.